Federal Judge Pauses Deportation Of Parents Separated From Children

 — ACLU (@ACLU) July 16, 2018

-One reason the process has been slow has been cited as the many layers in the reunification process.
+One reason that has been cited for the slow process was the many layers in the reunification process.
 There is the step to locate and identify who each child is, a task that has been problematic in a few dozen cases.
-Then HHS has to sign off each parent, which to this point they have screened 1,609, and passed along 1,317 they deemed to have no red flags.
-Next, ICE screens the parents again, and they have currently approved 918 parents, red flagged 51, and have 348 still awaiting a clearance.
+Then HHS has to sign off each parent; at this point they have screened 1,609, and passed along 1,317 they deemed to have no red flags.
+Next, ICE screens the parents again, and they have currently approved 918 parents, red-flagged 51, and have 348 still awaiting a clearance.
 Then, in some cases, there is an asylum hearing, which could take an indeterminate amount of time from weeks to years.

-In Judge Sabraw’s summary remarks, posted in part by CNN, he made it clear that he did not find the DOJ defense that a one week stay would unhinge the reunification process, or overload facilities, to be a viable argument against the ACLU petition.
+In Judge Sabraw’s summary remarks, posted in part by CNN, he made it clear that he did not find the DOJ defense that a one-week stay would unhinge the reunification process, or overload facilities, to be a viable argument against the ACLU petition.

 “The reunifications should continue in accordance with Commander White’s plan and the idea that it would slow down or stop for other logistical reason due to a stay of trying to deport families immediately upon reunification, that’s not an option.
 That just shouldn’t be happening.
 There’s no reason that I can think of where that can result in unhinging the reunifications underway….
 If space is an issue, the government will have to make space.”